 For the power grid

-When power consumption increases, it can overload the power grid in that area.
+When power consumption increases, it can overload the power grid in the area.
 A building’s ability to balance its electricity demand with V2G charging stations also helps out the power grid on a larger scale.

 This will come in handy when the amount of renewable energy in the grid, produced with wind and solar, increases.
-Renewable energy sources are volatile and create challenges to areas that rely on wind and solar power.
+Renewable energy sources are volatile and create challenges in areas that rely on wind and solar power.

 These circumstances cause “grid congestion” or bottlenecks that can prevent electricity from reaching its destination.
-Luckily, intelligently controlled EVs can offer a solution to grid congestion and prevent the need for expensive grid infrastructure upgrades.
+Luckily, smartly controlled EVs can offer a solution to grid congestion and prevent the need for expensive grid infrastructure upgrades.

 Without vehicle-to-grid technology, energy has to be bought from reserve power plants, which increases electricity prices during peak hours, since striking up these extra power plants is a pricey procedure.
+Plus majority of these reserve power plants produce carbon energy.

 Since vehicle-to-grid solutions are expected to become a financially beneficial feature for energy companies, they have a clear incentive to encourage consumers to take part.